Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: Perturbative continuous unitary transformation (PCUT)

-There are few examples in strongly-correlated systems where one can find exact solutions, i.e., exact ground state and excitation spectrum in addition to some correlation functions.
-However, numerical methods give an approximation for the physical properties of these systems.
-One of these methods, which can diagonalize a Hamiltonian properly, regardless of system size, is the continuous unitary transformation.
-This method had been introduced simultaneously in Refs.~\onlinecite{wegner:ann94,wilson1,wilson2} for condensed matter systems and quantum chromodynamic problems.
-In this approach the Hamiltonian is considered as a function of a flow parameter ($l$).
-The Hamiltonian is transformed to a simpler form (diagonal or band-block diagonal) under a flow equation which is based on applying infinite numbers of infinitesimal unitary transformation.
+The number of examples of strongly correlated systems with exact solutions (exact ground state, excitation spectrum, and correlation functions) is rather rare, thus one often needs to resort to numerical methods to obtain (an approximation of) the physical properties of these systems.
+One of these exact methods---introduced independently in the contexts of condensed matter and quantum chromodynamics problems---to diagonalize a Hamiltonian properly, regardless of system size, is the continuous unitary transformation \cite{wegner:ann94,wilson1,wilson2}.
+In this approach, the Hamiltonian is considered as a function of a flow parameter $\ell$.
+The Hamiltonian is transformed to a simpler form (diagonal or band-block diagonal) under a flow equation, which is based on applying infinite numbers of infinitesimal unitary transformation.

-Let us define the Hamiltonian, $H(l)$, as a function of a continuous parameter $l$ where $H(0)$ is the bare Hamiltonian and $H(\infty)$ is the final diagonalized effective one.
-The evolution of the Hamiltonian in terms of the continuous unitary transformation is given by the following sets of equations
+Let us define the Hamiltonian $H(\ell)$ as a function of a continuous parameter $\ell$, where $H(0)$ is the bare Hamiltonian and $H(\infty)$ is the final (block-) diagonalized effective Hamiltonian.
+The evolution of the Hamiltonian in terms of the continuous unitary transformation is given by $H(\ell)=U(\ell)H(0)U^{\dag}(\ell)$, or equivalently by

-where $U(l)$ is the unitary transformation and the anti-hermitian operator $\eta(l)=\frac{dU}{dl}U^{\dagger}$ is the generator of this transformation.
-There are several choices for $\eta(l)$ which depends on the Hamiltonian and the possibility to find a closed form for the transformation.
-For instance, Wegner considered $H(l)=H_d(l)+H_{nd}(l)$ where $H_d$ is the diagonal part of Hamiltonian in a specified base ket and $H_{nd}$ is the corresponding off-diagonal part.
-Accordingly, the generator is defined by
+where $U(\ell)$ is a unitary transformation, and the anti-Hermitian operator $\eta(\ell)= (dU/d\ell)U^{\dag}$ is the generator of this transformation.
+There are several choices for $\eta(\ell)$ which depend on the Hamiltonian and the possibility to find a closed form for the transformation.
+For instance, Wegner \cite{wegner:ann94} considered $H(\ell)=H_{\mathrm{d}}(\ell)+H_{\mathrm{nd}}(\ell)$ where $H_{\mathrm{d}}$ is the diagonal part of Hamiltonian in a specified basis, and $H_{\mathrm{nd}}$ is the corresponding off-diagonal part, and suggested